D-V-Borodin/AMDPolicyDoc/PolicyMainDoc.md

 ## 4. Executive summary

-The informal initiative group, inspired by the F.A.I.R. principles, proposes for consideration:
+The informal initiative group, inspired by the FAIR [[Ref.](https://doi.org/10.1038/sdata.2016.18)] principles, proposes for consideration:

 1. A set of data management policies - “best practices”  regarding joint work on A&M data.
 It is based on experience of fusion-relevant datasets development.
 Those policies are suggested for a broader use far beyond the initiative group.
 2. A proposal for next steps to be undertaken in the establishment and extension of the fusion-relevant A&M databases, development of CRMs (collisional-radiative models), and usage inside fusion codes.